opensearch-project/project-website/_posts/2024-10-15-Announcing-Data-Prepper-2.10.0.md

 [Amazon Kinesis Data Streams](https://docs.aws.amazon.com/streams/latest/dev/introduction.html) is a high-speed streaming data service.
 Data Prepper has also introduced a new source named `kinesis` that can be used to ingest stream record data from multiple Kinesis data streams into OpenSearch clusters.
-You can configure it to read stream records from the beginning or from the latest record.
+You can configure it to read stream records from either the oldest untrimmed record or from the most recent record.
 Moreover, if you enable end-to-end acknowledgements, Kinesis data streams will be checkpointed to prevent duplicate processing of records.

 The following is an example pipeline: